aspectran/aspectran.github.io/_pages/en/docs/mechanisms/aspectran-bean-scopes.md

 -   **Definition**: **Creates a single instance that is valid within a single user session.** The same instance is always returned within the same session, but a new instance is created for a different session.
 -   **Lifecycle**: It is created when a session first starts and destroyed when that session is invalidated.
 -   **Internal Behavior**: This scope is only valid in an environment that supports `SessionAdapter`. `SessionAdapter` internally wraps `HttpSession` or Aspectran's own `SessionManager`, and session-scoped beans are stored as attributes of this session.
 When the session is destroyed, the destruction callbacks of all session-scoped beans stored in the session are called.
--   **Environmental Constraint**: It is only meaningful in an environment where a `SessionAdapter` exists, such as when the session feature is enabled in `WebActivity` or `ShellService`.
+-   **Environmental Constraint**: It is only meaningful in an environment where a `SessionAdapter` exists, such as when the session feature is enabled in `ServletWebActivity` or `ShellService`.
 Using it in an environment without session functionality will result in an `UnsupportedBeanScopeException`.
 -   **Primary Use Case**: Suitable for objects that manage data that needs to be maintained per user (e.g., login information, shopping cart).
 -   **Configuration Alias**: `session`